Adams Oshiomhole: Controversy

 In June 2025, Oshiomhole was involved in a public dispute at Murtala Muhammed Airport in Lagos following a missed Air Peace flight to Abuja.
 According to the airline, Oshiomhole allegedly confronted airline staff and disrupted terminal access, which caused delays for other passengers.
 Air Peace issued a statement condemning what it described as "unruly conduct" and reaffirmed its zero-tolerance policy for disruptions.

+Viral video controversy and AI claims

+In February 2026, Oshiomhole became the subject of widespread social media attention following the circulation of a video appearing to show him massaging a woman's feet aboard a private jet.
+The clip, which went viral on platforms including TikTok and Instagram, showed a man resembling the former governor engaged in light conversation with a woman whose feet rested on his lap.

+Initial reports misidentified the woman as Lara Fortes, Oshiomhole's wife.
+However, subsequent investigations identified her as Leshaan Dagama, a 19-year-old South African lifestyle influencer and adult content creator who describes herself as a "Professional Sugar Baby."
+Reports indicated that Dagama had originally posted the video on her TikTok account before deleting it.

 Awards and honours

 On 15 November 2011, Oshiomhole was conferred a Commander of the Order of the Niger by President Goodluck Jonathan.
 However, almost a year and a half later, the award was disputed by the Peoples Democratic Party's chairman, Chief Dan Orbih, who accused Oshiomhole of age falsification.
 He was also conferred the "Icon of Democracy" award by the Nigeria Union of Journalists on 21 November 2011.